 Carpenters are skilled craftsmen who work in the construction industry fabricating primarily wood constructions; from the entire framework of a building to ornate woodwork on stairs and trim.
 Some carpenters pre-fabricate cabinets and other structures in shops or factories while others work on construction sites, cutting, joining, and installing structural elements.
 Many specialize in one aspect of construction.
 Carpenters working as independent contractors, however, have the ability to work on a wide range of projects.

 Would you make a good carpenter?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 A carpenter's unique job duties vary depending on whether they work in rough carpentry or finish carpentry.
 In addition, there are many areas in which carpenters can specialize in making specific types of wood products or engaging in specialized carpentry processes.